-From detailed surgery preparation to well-timed post-operative care, coordinating patient care is a multipronged process that requires all providers to effectively communicate with one another.
+From detailed surgery preparation to well-timed postoperative care, coordinating patient care is a multipronged process that requires all providers to effectively communicate with one another.
 Surgical staff and care providers must never assume surgical preparation protocols have been completed by another department or provider.
 Clear communication and coordination of care in the ASC is paramount to infection prevention.

 4. Disinfect environmental surfaces.

 It is critical that environmental surfaces be properly cleaned and disinfected to prevent infectious diseases from being transmitted to patients.
-The Occupational Safety and Health Commission (OSHA) also recommends staff follow a cross-contamination protocol to ensure patient and staff safety.
+The Occupational Safety and Health Administration (OSHA) also recommends staff follow a cross-contamination protocol to ensure patient and staff safety.

 Areas at higher risk of contamination:

-Housekeeping staff should also be properly trained on how to use EPA registered disinfectants according to manufacturer guidelines.
+Housekeeping staff should also be properly trained on how to use EPA-registered disinfectants according to manufacturer guidelines.